Training structure

 Presentation

-It is a University Diploma.
-It is therefore not awarded by the State and cannot be an equivalent condition of access to a postgraduate diploma or another grande école.
+This is a University Diploma.
+It is therefore not awarded by the State and cannot be an equivalent condition of access to a post-graduate diploma or another grande école.
 Nevertheless, its interest is to reinforce the legal and general culture of students, doctoral students in law and law professionals.
 Above all, it offers the Faculty of Law and Political Science of Montpellier a parallel and optional training in legal theory and philosophy that complements the traditional curriculum.

-The advantages of the course
+The advantages of the training

 Indicative bibliography: